marcelpetrick/DevNotes/BeenThereSeenThat/20240410_SecurelyConnectDemoBadgeToTheAwsCloud__EmbeddedWorld/README.md

 ## intro
 * thomas kriechbaumer started
 * help and educate the customer to build the next product or services
-* agenda: presentation 30 min, uided walk through 2 hours, open discussion 30 minutes
+* agenda: presentation 30 min, guided walk through 2 hours, open discussion 30 minutes
-* loud: it-ressources on demand
+* loud: it-resources on demand
-* things linke iot-services are cloud as well; lots of flexibility; and danymic allocation
+* things like iot-services are cloud as well; lots of flexibility; and dynamic allocation
 * traditional: on premise stuff
 *  by 2030 29 bio devices are expected
 * common challenges of connected products: